 - Security: Most SaaS models are known for their enterprise-level security, which is a more holistic approach to security than many centralized, on-premise solutions.
 In Cloud SaaS, pre-existing disaster recovery protocols are in place to manage potential system failures.
 This means that your business’s data is available and secure regardless of a data breach or system failure.

 As businesses continue to rely on innovative data discovery tools and technologies to increase both their productivity and their efficiency, and as new software as a service trends continue to emerge, this young, groundbreaking industry can only go from strength to strength.

-Even if figures diverge somewhat, the many forecasts conducted on SaaS industry trends 2019 demonstrate an obvious reality: the SaaS market is going to get bigger and bigger.
-Indeed, according to Forbes, public cloud platforms, business services, and applications (SaaS) will all grow at a 22% CAGR (Compound Annual Growth Rate) between 2015 and 2020, reaching $236 billion.
-A Betterbuys.com report reveals that the specific expenditure in the U.S. SaaS Industry is forecasted to reach $55 billion by 2026.
-And according to Gartner, the global public cloud service market is projected to grow 17.3% in 2019 to total $206.2 billion, up from $175.8 billion in 2018.
+Even if figures diverge somewhat, the many forecasts conducted on SaaS industry trends 2020 demonstrate an obvious reality: the SaaS market is going to get bigger and bigger.
+Indeed, according to Bloomberg, public cloud platforms, business services, and applications (SaaS) will all grow at a 9% CAGR (Compound Annual Growth Rate) between 2019 and 2023, and worth $60.36 billion.
+A Betterbuys report reveals that the specific expenditure in the U.S. SaaS Industry is forecasted to reach $55 billion by 2026.
+And according to Gartner, the global public cloud service market is projected to grow significantly in 2020 and beyond.

 - Vertical SaaS